CANCER COUNSELING FOR PATIENTS AND FAMILIES IN SOUTH DENVER METRO AND ONLINE ACROSS COLORADO AND ARIZONA | MINDFUL PATHWAYS COUNSELING

 And for those living with cancer as a chronic condition, the ongoing management, uncertainty, and life adjustments can bring their own emotional toll — including fears about the future, mortality, and how to live fully while carrying that awareness.
 This stage is real, complex, and often misunderstood—and it deserves care and support.

-Being a caregiver or family member to someone with cancer can also be emotionally demanding.
+Being a caregiver or family member to someone with cancer can be emotionally demanding.
 Even without a diagnosis of your own, you may be living with fear, anxiety, and uncertainty as you support your loved one.
 Responsibilities often increase, and it can be hard to balance caregiving with your own needs, relationships, and life.

 While this role can be deeply meaningful, it can also feel exhausting and isolating — and support for you matters too.

 Care informed by both training and lived experience.
+Support from someone who truly gets this journey.

 I bring both professional training and lived understanding into my work with individuals and families impacted by cancer.
+I provide cancer counseling for patients and caregivers in the South Denver Metro and online across Colorado and Arizona.

 As a Licensed Marriage and Family Therapist — and as someone who has personally navigated cancer and supported a loved one through their own diagnosis — I understand how deeply cancer can affect not just the body, but also your mind, relationships, identity, and everyday life.